gshubham804/Quickspot/Readme.md

 # QuickSpot

-It is a comprehensive exploration of fullstack development, where I practice and learn by doing building APIs, crafting middleware, defining routes, and understanding numerous other enlightening concepts.
+It is a comprehensive exploration of fullstack development, where I practice and learn by doing building APIs, crafting middleware, defining routes, UI, managing state and understanding numerous other enlightening concepts.

 It have both perspective i.e. user and admin panel.